catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

  | subnetpool_id     | None                                          |
  +-------------------+-----------------------------------------------+

-If you are creating a VPN that connects your projects between Catalyst Cloud Regions, then the Remote Peer Router IP and Remote Peer Subnet CIDR Range will be the values associated with the subnet and router in the other region.
+If you are creating a VPN that connects your projects between Sky TV Regions, then the Remote Peer Router IP and Remote Peer Subnet CIDR Range will be the values associated with the subnet and router in the other region.
 You can determine these in the same way as shown above while connected to the other